-For those interested in submitting to the Bulletin of the American Meteorological Society (BAMS), please see the BAMS Article Types section lower on this page.
-BAMS does not follow the submission types outlined below.
+For those interested in submitting to the Bulletin of the American Meteorological Society (BAMS), please see the BAMS Submission Types section lower on this page.

 - Articles: Up to 7500 words, including the body text, acknowledgments, and appendixes.
 The word limit does not include the title page, abstract, references, captions, tables, and figures.
 If a submission exceeds the word limit, the author must provide a justification for the length of the manuscript and request the Chief Editor’s approval of the overage.
 This request may be uploaded in a document with the "Cover Letter" item type or entered in the comment field in the submission system.